top of page

 rIDING FENCE - rDCD.jpg

-Driving cattle, breaking horses and castrating hogs;
+Driving cattle, breaking horses and castrating hogs; and treating the farm animals for ever-present tropical worms and parasites and various diseases.

 Bobby w Cattle-Rdcd.jpg